ironicbadger/openshift-4.3-install-guide/blog-post.md

 ## Install environment setup

-Most of the hard work is done for you in the Git repo acommpanying this post but let's examine the contents of it a little.
+Most of the hard work is done for you in the Git repo accompanying this post but let's examine the contents of it a little.
 First we need to ensure that you have a system to run all this from, let's call that our `bastion`.
-In reality, this could be a laptop, VM or other sysytem with open network access to the newly built cluster nodes.
+In reality, this could be a laptop, VM or other system with open network access to the newly built cluster nodes.

 Clone the git repo to the `bastion` and in the root of that repo is a `makefile`.
 If you are not familiar with `make` for running infrastructure commands think of it somewhat like a bash script that you can jump to specific points of.
 It's just grouping commands we'd run on the terminal manually.
 For example, you will need to initialize Terraform in each directory after cloning this repo, and also install a role from `ansible-galaxy`.
 To do this execute: